Vinfall/VNDB-Calendar/README.md

 ### Wishlist Calendar

-This is basically an inferior version of release calendar, focused on a user's wishlist.
+This is basically an inferior version of release calendar with the focus on user wishlist.

 Nothing to customize actually, simply run [`wishlist.py`](wishlist.py):
 - `python wishlist.py -u "{uid}" -p {max_page}`